yangmengjie2023/PRL2024_percolation/README.md

-Here are some additional interesting files (mostly videos) acompanied with this paper Percolation-induced PT symmetry breaking https://arxiv.org/abs/2309.15008
+Here are some additional interesting files (mostly videos) accompanied by this paper "Percolation-induced PT symmetry breaking." https://arxiv.org/abs/2309.15008